wxygeek/mediabox/README.md

 3. Run the mediabox.sh script: `$ ./mediabox.sh`  **Read below for the script questions**

 4. To upgrade Mediabox at anytime, re-run the mediabox script: `$ ./mediabox.sh`
-    *   See Upgrading Mediabox below if you need to do a one-time upgrade to get to the self-updating version.

-**Please be prepared to supply the following details after you run Step 4 above.**
+### Please be prepared to supply the following details after you run Step 4 above.

 As the script runs you will be prompted for: